KevinLiTian/Harvard_CS50_AI/docs/README.md

 Then use `pip` to install all the packages needed which are specified in the `requirements.txt`.
 It is recommanded to use the command below to install all the packages at once:

 `pip install -r requirements.txt --upgrade`

+## Clone Repo

+Next step is to [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository to your local device.
+[Github Desktop](https://desktop.github.com/) is recommanded, [Git](https://git-scm.com/) command line also works if you are comfortable with it